etna9088/etna9088/README.md

 🎓 Data Science student at George Mason University
 💻 Skilled in **R**, **SQL**, and **MATLAB**
-📊 Interested in analytics, modeling, and visual storytelling
+📊 Interested in analytics, statistical modeling, and data visualization
-🌍 Based in the DMV area | Open to internships and entry-level roles
+🌍 Based in the DMV area | Open to part-time, contract, and entry-level roles

 ---